turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 # Ideabox

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
-Let's build a system to record your good, bad, and awful ideas.
+Let's build a systemto record your good, bad, and awful ideas.

 ## Goal Setting

 ### Before You Begin

 Coming into this tutorial you've got a good understanding of Ruby.
 You have some understanding of how the web works, but probably haven't built web applications.

 ### Process